How to Become a Freelance Writer: 6 Tips From a $200K Earner

 They begin to believe “you have to have a degree in journalism” or “know the right people” to become a successful freelance writer.
 Some even convince themselves that freelance writing is not a viable career option.
+Turns out, many people with these attitudes never properly learned how to become a freelance writer.

 Holly Johnson’s story, on the other hand, shows aspiring freelance writers exactly what is possible with this flexible profession.